Updated: Sep 12

 My trip is to the North, consisting of nomadic tribes and semi-nomadic Arabs.
 The journey on the first day is about 300 km from the capital.
 We end up in an arbitrary campsite between Bokoro and Bitkine.
-There is calm weather the first night – it is cool with a light breeze, and it easy to set up camp and get dinner starting.
-The days are short, so we sleep at 8PM, and wake up around 5AM.
 We are nearby to a village, so in the morning children cautiously watch us at the camp.
 They are shy, but they move closer and closer.
 You wave, and do little motions and they repeat after you.
 It is really endearing.

 The second day is a really long journey again, and we end up about 20 km outside of the city of Abeche.
 Leaving our first campsite, we stop at the ‘Vulture Mountains’, these really looming and beautiful granite mountains, with villages set against the dramatic landscape.
 We stop for a little in the town of Mongo.
 Surprisingly enough, the Mongo gas station is pretty luxurious.
 There is a Western style toilet and hand dryer.
 They sell alcohol and a bunch of imported snacks – candy from Poland, drinks from Vietnam.
 It is really quite odd.

 In the north, all the clans consist of Toubou people.
 They engage in camel breeding and agriculture.
 We visit Abeche tomorrow, and are told it will be chaotic.
 Because of the Darfur crisis right at the border, people have been flocking in and out of the ciy.
 The city has become much bigger.
 Groups are displaced all over the country.
-For example, near Lake Chad, tribes have had to move away because of terrorism (i.e. Boko).
+For example, near Lake Chad, tribes have had to move away because of Boko Haram.

 I wish we can stop for more photos and leg stretches but the distances are so long just to reach where we are supposed to go in the desert.
 I fall asleep for some of the drive, but when I keep myself awake, what I see is beautiful, and almost too difficult to describe through written word.
 There are mountain landscapes, villages, and scatterings of goats, camels, cows and horses.
 The women especially look very young; they are dressed again in colourful robes, and a lot of them carry heavy cargo in donkeys.
 Some wave, and others do not.
 I find Chadian people do not smile the same way as the Sudanese.
 They are more cautious and apprehensive to open up.
 They are a bit shy and wary of foreigners.

-Day three starts with a walk to Abeche to get supplies for our next stretch of travel.
+We start our next day in Abeche.
 Abeche is a bustling town full of a pretty big vibrant market with lots of alleyways.
 People are hostile to cameras, and apprehensive to us as foreigners.
 It makes sense.
-If someone was taking photographs of me walking home from work, I would be like “what the fuck”.
+If someone was taking photographs of me walking home from work, I would be like “what the”.
 Children scream repeatedly “cadeau, cadeau”, so you can see the workings of tourism over time, even in a country like Chad that sees fewer tourists than other parts of Africa.
 Because of this, I hope Chad continues to stay pure.
 As I continue to travel throughout the country, I feel how pure it is; and I only hope decades from now, it retains that same purity even though I hope that more of the world can see how beautiful this under-the-radar country is.

 Out in the countryside, people still wave and smile shyly.
 Abeche is the third largest town in Chad.
 We want to try to get close to the town of Kalait tonight, and reach the Guelta D’Archei tomorrow for spectacular landscapes.
 We have been travelling a long time, and it is time to actually see something.
 On the way out of Abeche we see Nomadic camel tribes surrounding a huge water hole.
 We are lucky.
 The water hole formed out of rains this week.
 The tribes will move tomorrow.
 We notice some of the camels are castrated.
 They prefer to drink out of open tins versus actually getting their feet wet.
 Watching their behaviour is remarkable.

-On day four, we walk through long yellow grass back to the dirt track road.
+The next morning we walk through long yellow grass back to the dirt track road.
 We are about 25 km from the town of Kalait.
 Kalait is a small little town with a lot of unique white and pink architecture.
 It is less bustling than Abeche, but it does have what could be a fairly big market.
 There are only a few shops open when we walk through.
 Some people are friendly, whereas others will stare at us with caution and wag their fingers to indicate “no” to photos even if we just take photos of the town or architecture in general.
-There are lots of small shops, and the bustle comes a bit from the many tuk tuks.
+There are lots of small shops, and the bustle comes from the many tuk tuks weaving in and around.

 The best part of the day was when we climbed a sand dune to see 360 views of the valley, the massif and just the beauty that is Chad.
 The views were like no other, and you just have to sit and take it in sometimes – moments like these.
 I am really lucky, and every day I feel more and more alive.